Peter Blue Cloud: Career

-Peter Blue Cloud was very concerned about pantribal awareness and indigenous rights.
-His work stood as a symbol of Native Rights in opposition to European colonization.
+Blue Cloud was very concerned about pantribal awareness and indigenous rights.
+His work stood as a symbol of Native rights in opposition to European colonization.
 The corrupted colonizing power by the reclamation did not go unheard.

-Moving back to the Bay Area, he discovered the Beat poetry and folk music scenes, and the social and political upheaval of the 60's.
+Moving back to the Bay Area, he discovered the beat poetry and folk music scenes, and the social and political upheaval of the 1960s.
 There he continued to develop his talents as a poet, sculptor, carver and painter, collaborated with other Native artists and writers, and participated in art exhibitions.

 While an artist in many genres, Blue Cloud is most known for his writing.
 He published several books of poetry and his poems appear in numerous anthologies and journals.
 He won the American Book Award for Back Then Tomorrow in 1981.
 He was noted for combining Native American mythology with contemporary issues, most especially the character of Coyote, the trickster who figured prominently in his stories and poems.

 In the city or country, Blue Cloud loved to walk, was a keen observer of events both natural and political, and incorporated them into his writings.
 As it did for so many Native people, the occupation of Alcatraz Island from 1969 to 1971 sparked his interest in the fight for the rights of Native Americans.
 He lived on the island for a while, and supported the occupation and similar events in California and the Northwest by chronicling them in various publications.

-Blue Cloud moved to the Sierra Nevada foothills near Nevada City for several years in the 1970s-'80's, where he continued to write, carve and paint, while also working as a carpenter.
+Blue Cloud moved to the Sierra Nevada foothills near Nevada City for several years in the 1970s–80s, where he continued to write, carve and paint, while also working as a carpenter.
 There he met guitarist Rex Richardson, and toured across the U.S. in 1979 with Richardson, who set his poems to music.
 Several recordings were released as a result of the collaboration.

-Blue Cloud returned to the East Coast to work for the national Native journal Akwesasne Notes (Mohawk territory, Akwesasne/New York) as a writer/editor first in 1975-76, and again from 1983-1985.
-He returned to Kahnawake in 1986, where he briefly published his own newspaper, the Kariwakoroks, before writing a column for The Eastern Door Newspaper from 1992 to 2006.
+Blue Cloud returned to the East Coast to work for the national Native journal Akwesasne Notes (Mohawk territory, Akwesasne/New York) as a writer/editor first in 1975–1976, and again from 1983–1985.
+He returned to Kahnawake in 1986, where he briefly published his own newspaper, the Kariwakoroks, before writing a column for The Eastern Door newspaper from 1992 to 2006.

-Lorna Wilkes-Ruebelmann is a freelance consultant in Sheridan, WY that reviewed Peter Blue Cloud's work.
-She said that the imagery of indigenous Americans and the language he uses, represents the past and the present simultaneously.
+Lorna Wilkes-Ruebelmann is a freelance consultant in Sheridan, Wyoming, who reviewed Blue Cloud's work.
+She said that the imagery of indigenous Americans and the language he uses represents the past and the present simultaneously.
 His images are of quiet mountaintops and country trails that contrast with New York City's high steel construction and freeways.